-The America's WETLAND Foundation (AWF) on September 12, 2012 released a new report, "Beyond Unintended Consequences: Adaptation for Gulf Coast Resiliency and Sustainability," that offers 30 recommendations for Gulf Coast sustainability based on research and testimony from a series of leadership forums held in 11 communities from Texas to Florida during a 14-month period in 2011 and 2012
+The America's WETLAND Foundation released "Beyond Unintended Consequences: Adaptation for Gulf Coast Resiliency and Sustainability," that offers 30 recommendations for Gulf Coast sustainability based on research and testimony from a series of leadership forums held in 11 communities from Texas to Florida during a 14-month period in 2011 and 2012

-The America's WETLAND Foundation is pleased to provide comments and respond to the Preliminary Gulf of Mexico Regional Ecosystem Restoration Strategy Report.
+The America's WETLAND Foundation provided comments in response to the Preliminary Gulf of Mexico Regional Ecosystem Restoration Strategy Report.

 A new national poll shows 91% of Americans believe the Gulf Coast is vital to the nation's economy and domestic energy security and the U.S. should invest additional funds in restoring the area